 Do both GOTT and GOTTS come from the same root around the Wash in Norfolk?

 To help answer this I have invited members who have the surname GOTT.
-So far, we have one participant whose earliest ancestor is Thomas Gott, b.c.
-1790, Norton, Yorkshire.
+So far, we have several participants which do not match the known Gottses DNA.

-This first GOTT result does not match any GOTTS results, so the families tested so far do not have a common ancestor.
+These GOTT results do not match any GOTTS results, so the families tested so far do not have a common ancestor.
 These are early days, but either GOTT ancestors didn't come in through the Wash and migrate north as I had suggested

 or maybe the names do not originate from a common root, ie one person called Gott/Gotts